 Painting furniture and faux finishes gave me that extra confidence to just start painting on my walls.
 I stand by my motto “it’s never too late to start creating again”.

 Lately, I have painted many murals while living here in South Carolina.
-See this post of the very first mural I created in our Summerville home as a rising muralist.
+See this post of the very first mural I created in our Summerville home as a inspiring muralist.
 Many of which are in our kids play room.
 Please check a couple of those and additional mural videos.